GillespieSe/github-tutorial/README.md

 **Phase 1:**

 To make a cloud9 account first you would have to sign up with your email and a password.
-After click on the gear icon and click "connected services" press the green connect button and it should say that your cloud9 and github are linked.
+After, click on the gear icon and click "connected services" press the green connect button and it should say that your cloud9 and github are linked.

 **Phase 2:**